Āraiteuru Marae: Position in the community

 The trustees for the various member groups establish turangawaewae for their members, who thus have the rights of tangata whenua at the marae.

 In a 2025 public statement to the local city council the marae identified the adjacent Kaikorai Stream as their "awa" and that its "...degradation is a disgrace and stands in direct opposition to [their] values and responsibilities...".

 Housing for elders

 The marae features eight kaumātua flats for senior members of its community.
-These were built in the 1980s and reopened in 2025 after refurbishment, with improved insulation, double glazing, heat pumps and improved accessibility for people with disabilities.
+These were opened on 13 November 1982 by Minister of Māori Affairs Ben Couch and reopened in 2025 after refurbishment, with improved insulation, double glazing, heat pumps and improved accessibility for people with disabilities.

 Garden and food sharing

 The marae has a large vegetable garden and orchard which are used to provide food for a pātaka kai (community food pantry).
 The gardening (and forest restoration along Kaikorai Stream) are carried out in cooperation with the adjacent Shetland Street Community Garden.

 Regular community meal events, called Pātaka Ora, are held, based on the Māori practice of manaakitanga – hospitality, generosity, and respect for guests and visitors.